handsontable/hyperformula/docs/guide/cell-references.md

 You can reference ranges:
 - Through relative references (=A1:B2)
 - Through absolute references (=A$1:$B$2)
-- Across two different sheets (=Sheet1!A1:Sheet5!B2)

-If you don't specify a sheet name for the second cell address, the sheet name of the first cell address is used: `=Sheet5!A1:B2` is equivalent to `=Sheet5!A1:Sheet5!B2`.
+- Across different sheets (=Sheet1!A1:Sheet5!B2)<br>If you don't specify a sheet name for the second cell address, the sheet name of the first cell address is used: `=Sheet5!A1:B2` is equivalent to `=Sheet5!A1:Sheet5!B2`.

 ### Range restraints